Rishiraj1308/CABZI/docs/CURE_OVERVIEW.md

-# Cabzi CURE: The Complete Partner Workflow Guide
+# Cabzi CURE: The Partner Workflow & Technical Architecture

 This document provides a comprehensive overview of the **Cabzi CURE** ecosystem, designed for our hospital and clinic partners.
-It details the end-to-end workflow, from initial onboarding to managing live emergency cases and daily operations.
+It details the end-to-end workflow, from initial onboarding to managing live emergency cases, daily operations, and the underlying technology that powers it all.

 ---